Goal celebration: Not celebrating a goal

 Refusing to celebrate a goal or undertaking muted goal celebrations is not unknown and not uncommon in football.
 In the case of the former, it is often seen when a player scores against a former club, especially one where the player began his career and/or had his greatest period of success, or where he first made his name.
 Non-celebration against former clubs does seem to be a fairly recent trend, however.
 There are several recorded examples of players celebrating against their old club prior to the 2000s, when this practice started to become regarded as disrespectful.
-Conversely, not celebrating a goal for your current side could be considered somewhat strange.
-Goalkeepers who score goals via a long kick that is perhaps taken by the wind or evades the opposition goalkeeper upon bouncing on the pitch may not celebrate, as a mark of respect to the opposition goalkeeper.
+A famous early example was Denis Law's sincere dismay at scoring the goal in 1974 that of the possibility that it may have caused the relegation of his previous club, Manchester United.

 Muted celebration usually occurs when scoring a consolation goal in a match that is otherwise already lost; celebration may be omitted entirely if there is not enough time left on the clock and the losing team wants the match to continue as soon as possible.
 It also occurs when a large number of goals have been scored by one team in a match, and the result has been put beyond doubt; for later goals, celebrations might be reduced or non-existent.

-In ice hockey, it is seen as good etiquette not to celebrate a goal made on an empty net where the goaltender has been pulled, due to the vulnerability of the opposing team and the lack of challenge.
+Subdued celebrations

+French footballer Michael Olise, known to be reserved and introverted, is known for his muted celebrations.
+One of the first examples of this is his late equalizing goal against Manchester United as a Crystal Palace player in 2023.
+His subdued celebration trace back to his boyhood where, after a goal, "he would put his finger to his mouth and run back to his position, looking at the ground".
+Since becoming professional, his most used goal celebration involves "plugging an ear with one hand and making a 'shhh' gesture with the other."
+Rather than being a stunt or an expression of arrogance, Olise's former teammates and coaches explained that this subdued behaviour merely comes from Olise not wanting to draw attention to himself; he simply sees scoring goals as part of his job.